 Save a little smashed avo next time you make brunch for a wonderful addition to a homemade face mask.
 This recipe is boosted by olive oil and honey too, which all come recommended by Granite.

 Feeling inspired, or just plain hungry?
-Click through for more DIY beauty tips from our favourite celebrities.
+Click through for more DIY beauty tips from our favorite celebrities.